(Sponsored by the St. Charles Park District)

 We are a club of about 40 members consisting of individuals and families who do quite a large variety of paddling.
 We largely consist of calm water marathon racers with amature and professional ranks.
 In past years we've had half the members of the US Olympic Flatwater Team, Top five finishers in the Pro World Championships(Schiwigan) and consistantly a large contingent of National Marathon Champions over the years.
 The club has hosted the the United States Canoe Association (USCA) National Championships in 1978 and 1996, as well as the ACA National Sprint Championships in 1987.
 We also like to think of ourselves as a well rounded club with a good schedule of pleasure crusers, but this varies form year to year depending on intrest.
 Whatever your intrest, remember, wheither your trying to become a member of the olympic team or just trying to get across the lake to your favorite fishing spot, we can teach you how to get there with proper techenique and efficiency.
 So come along and enjoy whatever aspect of canoe and kayaking we can offer you.

 The club publishes an activities and race schedule every year with planned events at least twice a week.
-Our annual club fund raiser the "Current Buster" Canoe and Kayak Race is held on the first weekend in May on the fox river in St. Charles.
-A monthly news letter along with this web site is published to keep members up to date on various club activities.
+Our annual club fund raiser the "Current Buster" Canoe and Kayak Race held on the first weekend in May on the fox river in St. Charles and "Fall Classic" Canoe and Kayak Race held on the last weekend in September also on the fox river in St. Charles.
+A monthly news letter along with this web site and Facebook is published/updated to keep members up to date on various club activities.

 Meetings for the club are held on the third Wednesday of each month.
 During the winter, the meetings are held indoors and include a speaker or demonstration of some kind.
 The summer meetings are held outdoors normally on or near the Fox River after practice near Pottawatomie Park in St. Charles.

-Our training start as soon as we feel it safe to be on
+Our training starts as soon as we feel it safe to be on

 the water.
-Around the beginning of April we strat practicing.
-We meet
+Around the beginning of April we strat practicing although

 weekly during training season for Wednesday